ray-project/ray/doc/source/ray-job-submission/overview.rst

 Job CLI API
 -----------

-In addition to Job SDK, we can also submit Ray application via CLI.
+In addition to the Job SDK, we can also submit our Ray application via CLI.

 .. code-block:: python